jweiland-net/checkfaluploads/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========

+**Version 2.1.1**

+- Do not load inline language file on AJAX requests based on pageType

 **Version 2.1.0**

 - Add new ViewHelper to generate an image user rights message for checkboxes in Fluid templates